 Now that I have this feeder in the right location, it is great.
 I’ve got it filled with sunflower hearts, a popular seed with many birds (but without shell mess you get with black oil sunflower seed.)

 Because it is an open style feeder and sunflower hearts turn to mush if they get wet, I try to only put out enough seed to last a little over a day.
 I top it off every morning as needed.
 I also sometimes throw in a few peanuts in the shell for the Blue Jays or some extra Nyjer seed for the American Goldfinches when the Nyjer feeders are very busy.

-Birds That Use This Feeder
+Birds That Use The Birds Choice Platform Feeder

 The large size accommodates about a dozen American Goldfinches or eight House Finches or two Mourning Doves.
 It typically has a variety of bird species eating together at one time.

 As well as the Goldfinches and House Finches, it is also popular with Northern Cardinals, Tufted Titmice, Blue Jays, White-Breasted Nuthatches, Carolina Wrens, Pine Siskins and Carolina Chickadees.
 I’ve seen a Pine Warbler on it and the Red-Bellied Woodpeckers usually stop by at least once a day to hang off the side of it to eat a few bites.

 This type of feeder is open to all of course, so depending on what you fill it with, you might also get Common Grackles, Red-Winged Blackbirds and Brown-Headed Cowbirds.
 If a bird eats the type of seed you put in this feeder, it’ll probably be happy to eat it here.
 Even Dark-Eyed Juncos that usually eat on the ground, will hop into this feeder every now and then.

 Note: The seed you put in a feeder makes a big difference.
 Check out my post on Choosing Seed For Backyard Birds.